 A class of flows, denoted "oscillator flows", are characterised by unstable modes of the linearised operator.
 A consequence is the dominance of relatively regular oscillations associated with a nonlinear saturation.
-Despite the non-linear behaviour, associated structures and dynamical evolution are relatively easy to predict.
-Canonical configurations are the cylinder wake flow or the flow over an open cavity.
+Despite its non-linear behaviour, the associated structures and dynamical evolution are relatively easy to predict.
+Canonical configurations of this type of flows are the cylinder wake flow or the flow over an open cavity.

 By opposition to that, "amplifier flows" are linearly stable with regard to the linearised operator.
 However, due to their convective nature, a wide range of perturbations are amplified in time and convected away such that it vanishes at long time.
-The consequence is the high sensitivity to perturbations and the broad band response that forbid a low rank representation.
-Jets and mixing layers show this behaviour and a wide range of industrial applications are affected by these broad band perturbations.
-It constitutes then a class of problems that are worth to treat separately since it is one of the scientific locks that render hard the transfer of methodologies existing in flow control and estimation to industrial applications.
+As a consequence there is a high sensitivity to perturbations together with a broad band response that forbid any low rank representation.
+Jets and mixing layers show this behaviour and a wide range of industrial applications and geophysical flows are affected by these broad band perturbations.
+It constitutes then a class of problems that are worth to treat separately since it is one of the scientific locks that make the estimation of observation-driven flow reconstruction by data assimilation in realistic configurations.